networkedsystems/MaMIMO_outdoor_expermient-/README.md

 Note: The Matlab scripts in this repository will work only for the previous data set.

 ## Contact
-If you have some any question or problem you can always contact us: <br>
+If you have any question or problem you can always contact us: <br>

 Andrea P. Guevara: aguevara@esat.kuleuven.be <br>
 Cheng-Ming Chen: cchen@esat.kuleuven.be